PlusOneData/NetworkInfection/readme.md

 - `git pull` remote changes on to local, resolve any issues
 - make some changes to a file
-- `git status` look at your files on local and reltionship to remote
+- `git status` look at your files on local and relationship to remote
 - `git add some/folder/file` after making incremental but meaninful changes to file
 - `git commit -m "brief and informative message"` those files
 - `git push` changes to remote - you may be prompted to pull because of changes on remote.
 Do that.
 Deconflict the files if needed.
 Add and commit the deconflicted files then try your push again.